Classic Rhubarb Custard Pie Recipe

 - Gently stir the rhubarb into the egg mixture.

-TIP: Patting rhubarb dry and tossing it with flour keeps the custard firm and prevents a soft top layer.
-If you’re using cornstarch, mix it into the egg mixture for a smoother, firmer set!
+TIP: Patting rhubarb dry and tossing it with flour and cornstarch keeps the custard firm and prevents a soft top layer.

 - Preheat oven to 400°F. Place a baking sheet or pizza stone in the oven to heat for 45 minutes to crisp the bottom.